 Nebraska FFA Association is led by the state officer team - seven students who are freshman & sophomores in college serving as president, secretary and five vice presidents.
-In addition, adult guidance and leadership is provided by the state Executive Director and Agricultural Education Director.
+In addition, adult guidance and leadership is provided by the State Advisor and Agricultural Education Director.

 Nebraska FFA provides leadership development opportunities for members.
 These include: COLT Conference (Chapter Officer Leadership Training), EDGE Workshops, State Officer Chapter Visits, Activate Conference and Leverage Conference.
 Leadership workshops, sessions and academies are also offered during State FFA Convention.

 There is a place for you in agriculture and Nebraska FFA!
-Todayís agriculture education students will be the leaders and innovators of the futureóresponsible for ensuring a safe and stable food and fiber supply for the growing world.
+Todays agriculture education students will be the leaders and innovators of the futureresponsible for ensuring a safe and stable food and fiber supply for the growing world.